ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/languages/index.md

 sidebar: true
 ---

-One huge advantage of Ethereum is that smart contracts can be programmed using relatively developer-friendly languages.
+A great aspect about Ethereum is that smart contracts can be programmed using relatively developer-friendly languages.
 If you're experienced with Python or JavaScript, you can find a language with familiar syntax.

 The two most active and maintained languages are: